4 Must-Have Dog Training Supplies (Number 3 is Our Favorite)

-Training your dog to walk on a leash or obey commands takes a lot of patience and dedication.
-But it also requires the right dog training supplies.
+Training your dog to walk on a leash or obey your commands takes a lot of patience and dedication.
+But it also requires the proper dog training supplies.

-We’ll talk about what they do, how they work, and how to make sure you are choosing the best ones for you and your pooch.
+We’ll talk about what they do, how they work, and how to make sure you are choosing the best ones for you and your pup.

-1. Dog Leashes for Training
+1. Dog Leashes for Training Your Dog

 Dogs need their exercise.
 But if they are constantly pulling on the leash each time you go for a walk, it’s going to make things more stressful for both of you.